 Will I qualify for the grant?

-Since this program started over two years ago, there have been additional requirements put in place, making some people who would have qualified in the past, not qualify if they were to apply now.
+Since this program started over three years ago, there have been additional requirements put in place, making some people who would have qualified in the past, not qualify if they were to apply now.

 How do I apply?

 Be sure to fill out and respond to whatever the state sends you.
-Usually when they send something, they expect a response within 2-3 days or else they will disqualify you.
+Usually, when they send something, they expect a response within 2-3 days or else they will disqualify you.

 After submitting your survey or application or both, the state will send you an approval letter and form.